 - 7.1.
-All wildflower grassed areas within the gardens shall be the responsibility of the domestic owners, the communal gardens shall be maintained by the appointed Management Company and the Local Planning Authority will be responsible for areas proposed for adoption. - 7.2.
+All wildflower grassed areas within the communal gardens shall be maintained by the appointed Management Company and the Local Planning Authority will be responsible for areas proposed for adoption. - 7.2.
 Following the autumn sowing, the wildflower grassland is to be cut in March to 4-7cm if there is sufficient material.
 It is then to be cut to 4-7cm in early May and to 4cm in September (following flowering). - 7.3.
 During the following years, the wildflower grassland is to be cut to 4-7cm in March/April (to remove excess grass) and to 4cm in September/October (following flowering). - 7.4.
-All arisings are to be removed from site. - 7.5.
+Cutting timings should be staggered to create a mixed matrix meadow in accordance with recommendations laid out in ecological enhancements - 7.5.
+All arisings are to be removed from site. - 7.6.
 Any hollows which appear shall be filled in with topsoil and allowed to re-seed naturally.